explodinglabs/explodinglabs.github.io/docs/_posts/python/2021-07-01-code-quality-pre-commit.markdown

 pre-commit install
 ```

-## Notes on Black
+## Notes

+- Since Pylint needs to import modules and dependencies to work correctly, the
+  hook only works with a local installation of pylint (in your environment).
+- Be consistent with the Black version across your tooling.
+  The formatting can change between versions, so what's considered "formatted"
+  in one version may not be in another.
+Note as of 2022 Black has a
+  [Stability Policy](https://black.readthedocs.io/en/stable/the_black_code_style/index.html)
+  which states the formatting will not change in a calendar year.
 - If you have an existing project with unformatted code, _format the entire
   codebase all at once_.
 Don't do it gradually.
-- Be consistent with your Black version across your tooling.
-  The formatting can change between versions, so what's considered
-  "formatted" in one version may not be in another.
-  Note as of 2022 Black has a
-  [Stability Policy](https://black.readthedocs.io/en/stable/the_black_code_style/index.html)
-  which states the formatting will not change in a calendar year.

 See also: [How to use Black, Pylint and Mypy in Github Actions?](/python/github-actions)